What is Transfer Pricing?

 Singapore Transfer Pricing Documentation

-- Review the existing Transfer Pricing policies and the supporting TP documentation being maintained by the multi-national group
+- Review the existing Transfer Pricing policies and the supporting Transfer Pricing Documentation being maintained by the multinational group

-- Suggest improvements to the existing Transfer Pricing policies keeping in view the local rules and regulations/ OECD Guidelines/ BEPS Action Plans
+- Suggest improvements to the existing Transfer Pricing policy keeping in view the local rules and regulations/ OECD Guidelines/ BEPS

 - Preparation of Transfer Pricing Documentation for commodity marketing and trading entities based on the First Edition of the e-tax guide on ‘Transfer Pricing Guidelines: Special Topic – Commodity Marketing and Trading Activities’